brxken128/dexios-book/src/Installing-and-Building.md

 Dexios can be installed on Android devices, via [Termux](https://termux.com/).
 All features have been confirmed to work, but if you find any, please [open a Github issue](https://github.com/brxken128/dexios/issues).

+Dexios was tested on Android 12, with Termux v0.118.0, but it should work on a wide range of devices.

 To install, ensure you have `cargo` installed.
 You may install Dexios with the command:

 `AR=llvm-ar cargo install dexios`